-After giving effect to our issuance and sale of shares of common stock by us in this offering at the public offering price of \$5.10 per share, and after deducting the underwriting commissions and discounts and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2021 would have been \$93.4 million, or \$1.50 per share.
-This represents an immediate increase of \$0.60 in as adjusted net tangible book value per share to existing stockholders and immediate dilution of \$3.60 in as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
+After giving effect to our issuance and sale of shares of common stock by us in this offering at the public offering price of \$ per share, and after deducting the underwriting commissions and discounts and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2021 would have been \$ million, or \$ per share.
+This represents an immediate increase of \$ million in as adjusted net tangible book value per share to existing stockholders and immediate dilution of \$ in as adjusted net tangible book value per share to new investors purchasing common stock in this offering.
 Dilution per share to new investors is determined by subtracting as adjusted net tangible book value per share after this offering from the public offering price per share paid by new investors.
 The following table illustrates this per share dilution to the new investors purchasing shares of common stock in this offering:

-Public offering price per share \$5.10 Net tangible book value per share as of December 31, 2021 \$ 0.90 Increase in net tangible book value per share attributable to sale of shares of common stock in this offering \$ 0.60 As adjusted net tangible book value per share after this offering \$1.50 Dilution per share to new investors in this offering \$3.60
+Assumed public offering price per share \$ Net tangible book value per share as of December 31, 2021 \$ 0.90 Increase in net tangible book value per share attributable to sale of shares of common stock in this offering \$ As adjusted net tangible book value per share after this offering \$ Dilution per share to new investors in this offering \$